Hossam-eddin/Smart-Methods/2 nodes sharing a string message in a custom package/readme.md

 Two python files and a steps.pdf included

-A node is an executable that uses ROS to communicate with other nodes.
+Node: is an executable that uses ROS to communicate with other nodes.

 Messages: ROS data type used when subscribing or publishing to a topic.